sveinbjornt/STPrivilegedTask/README.md

 Implemented in Objective-C.

 STPrivilegedTask was created a *very long time ago* (~2005) and has a long history.
-It has been updated over the years to work with the latest versions of macOS (macOS 13 "Ventura" as of writing) and is available via [CocoaPods](https://cocoapods.org).
+It has been updated over the years to work with the latest versions of **macOS** (macOS 15 "Sequoia" as of writing) and is available via [CocoaPods](https://cocoapods.org).
 It relies on a native system function that has been deprecated since Mac OS X 10.7 "Lion" (2011) and will fail gracefully if the function is not available in a future version of the operating system.
 That being said, *caveat emptor!*